To discuss your child’s Bar/Bat Mitzvah and schedule your child’s simcha at Temple Beth-El, please contact the TBE office at 933-2740.

 Parents, older siblings, relatives and friends are welcome to read an aliyah from the Torah scroll.
 However, we ask that people assigned this responsibility be competent and skilled in this ritual.
 Please consult with the Rabbi for a list of available aliyot to be read during your child’s Bar/Bat Mitzvah.

 It is the custom at Temple Beth-El that one Temple officer and one Temple Board member sit on the bimah during every Shabbat morning service.
-Bar/Bat Mitzvah families may designate an officer and board member to receive this honor.
+B’nai Mitzvah families may designate these roles for their special occasion.
 Please ask these people as far in advance as possible.
-If you would like for our Office to assign these honors please let us know in advance.
+If you would like for our Board to assign these honors please let us know in advance.

 It is customary at Temple Beth-El to designate friends or relatives as ushers.
 Ushers are asked to greet and welcome people as they arrive for services on Shabbat morning.
 In addition, the ushers do not allow people to enter the sanctuary while the rabbi is speaking or other important prayers are being recited.
 All ushers must be above the age of Bar/Bat Mitzvah and members of Temple Beth-El.
-If you need assistance with finding ushers for your simcha, please contact the Office in advance so that we may help you.
+Please let us know if you need assistance finding ushers for your simcha.

 The Kiddush Luncheon

 It is customary for the Bar/Bat Mitzvah family to sponsor a Kiddush Luncheon for the congregation following the Shabbat morning service.
-Several options are available: the Kiddhush Luncheon may be catered, or families may choose to prepare it themselves with the help of family and friends (it need not be elaborate).
-All plans must be coordinated through the Executive Director four months or more in advance of the Bar/Bat Mitzvah weekend.
+Several options are available: the Kiddush Luncheon may be catered, or families may choose to prepare it themselves with the help of family and friends (it need not be elaborate).
+All plans must be coordinated a minimum of four months prior to the Bar/Bat Mitzvah weekend.